 Like any other flower oil, the cananga crop was severely impacted by profuse rainfall.
-Harvests have been spaced out; but the demand for the oil has overtaken process involves the use of pharmaceutical the production.
+Harvests have been spaced out; but the demand for the oil has overtaken the production.
 This surge in demand is propelled to a great extent by the aromatherapy industry.
 Cananga oil has made its place in the aromatherapy industry as a unique and special alternative to ylang ylang.
-Prices are expected to climb during the month of May has seen a parallel slowing in the production for clove held their low thresholds with crude clove leaf oil hovering around levels of USD 14-16/kg.
-In the imminent clove bud season, there has been a shift in focus from leaves farmers and distillers.
-Consequently, a drop steam distillation process. in production of clove leaf oil is anticipated along with a corresponding rise in clove oil prices until the bud harvest ends.
-Then focus will shift again to clove stems and leaves.
+Prices are expected to climb in the coming months.